 Up to this point, we’ve used data either stored inside of an R package or we’ve manually created the data such as the

 fruits_counted data in Subsection 3.8.
-Another common way to get data into R is via reading in data from a spreadsheet either stored on your computer or stored online.
-For our purposes here, we will work with downloading data stored online.
+Another common way to get data into R is by reading in data from a spreadsheet file either on your computer or online.
+Spreadsheet data is often saved in one of two formats:

 # A tibble: 96 x 10 country `1952` `1957` `1962` `1967` `1972` `1977` `1982` `1987` `1992` <chr> <int> <int> <int> <int> <int> <int> <int> <int> <int> 1 Albania -9 -9 -9 -9 -9 -9 -9 -9 5 2 Argentina -9 -1 -1 -9 -9 -9 -8 8 7 3 Armenia -9 -7 -7 -7 -7 -7 -7 -7 7 4 Australia 10 10 10 10 10 10 10 10 10 5 Austria 10 10 10 10 10 10 10 10 10 6 Azerbaijan -9 -7 -7 -7 -7 -7 -7 -7 1 7 Belarus -9 -7 -7 -7 -7 -7 -7 -7 7 8 Belgium 10 10 10 10 10 10 10 10 10 9 Bhutan -10 -10 -10 -10 -10 -10 -10 -10 -10 10 Bolivia -4 -3 -3 -4 -7 -7 8 9 9 # ... with 86 more rows

-Let’s focus on only the data corresponding to the country of Guatemala.
+dem_score data frame we loaded from a spreadsheet in the previous Section but focus on only data corresponding to the country of Guatemala.

 guat_dem <- dem_score %>% filter(country == "Guatemala") guat_dem